SEC Announces Scaled Back Climate Rules

 The SEC’s final decision has prompted objections both from Republican-led states and environmental groups, with the former seeking to challenge the rules as too far reaching and the latter as too weak.

 Overall, the changes constitute a significant scaling back on what was considered an ambitious approach to climate disclosure.
-None-the-less, the final rules mark a milestone for the US in terms of mandatory climate reporting for public companies, following in the footsteps of other countries including the UK, EU, China, and India.
+Nonetheless, the final rules mark a milestone for the US in terms of mandatory climate reporting for public companies, following in the footsteps of other countries including the UK, EU, China, and India.

 We are working through the final rules to provide a more detailed summary.